daniel-widrick/TwitchChatSpamFilter/README.md

 ## Getting Started

 Open a twitch stream in your browser.
 Open the developer console (usually F12).
-On the console tab, paste the contents of <fileName> in and press enter.
+On the console tab, paste the contents of filter.js in and press enter.

 ## Authors